 I have written before about visionary Sr. Lucia’s warning to Cardinal Caffarra that the “final battle” between God and Satan would be the battle over marriage, and her assurance that “Our Lady has already crushed its head.”
 What I have not so far mentioned are the messages later given privately to some of the visionaries, which show that Our Lady was deeply concerned with the attack against morality, the consequences of which touch directly on the family.

 “More souls go to Hell because of sins of the flesh than for any other reason,” she later told Jacinta.
-She also warned that “Certain fashions will be introduced that will offend Our Lord very much.”
+She also warned, “Certain fashions will be introduced that will offend Our Lord very much.”
 And she also issued a direct warning to women, saying: “Woe to women lacking in modesty.”
 And also: “Let men avoid greed, lies, envy, blasphemy, impurity.”

 Alas!
 Even to mention a lack of “modesty” these days is to risk wrath.
 People become enraged upon being told that the way they dress and behave may be leading others to sin: they feel that their freedom is under attack.
 Often, too, women feel that they are being unfairly singled out, while men get a free pass.
 But this is only because at times we have adopted a far-too-narrow definition of “modesty” or “fashion.”